xtianbetz/imx-bsp-bootstrap/README.md

 MACHINE=imx6dlexample bitbake imx-image-core
 ```

 You should get a clean build.
-However, this time you will not use 'uuu' to load it
+However, this time you will not use 'uuu' to load
-on the SABRE Board because that has an i.MX6Q.
-Go to the next section where we
+it on the SABRE Board because that has an i.MX6Q SoC, not an i.MX6DL.
+Go to the
-will create u-boot patches for your custom board.
+next section where we will create u-boot patches for a custom i.MX6DL board.

 ### Adding u-boot customizations